ChrisWhisker/for-estella/README.md

-# Beat Around The Bush (working title)
-Grow your garden faster and taller than your opponent.
-The player with the biggest garden at the end of the match wins.
-Plant seedlings, water your shrubs, and sabotage your adversary by chopping down both them and their plants.
-When you run out of seeds, collect more by walking under the large trees.
+# For Estella
+You and the other dryads have lived in the mystical Ciridi forest for centuries.
+It has seen peace for most of that time, until the evil Twiggan arrived.
+He began cutting down your ancestral woods and replacing them with his vile, disease-ridden saplings.
+In the ensuing battle, your sister Estella sacrificed her physical form to save Ciridi from destruction.
+In doing so, her spirit became one with the forest.
+Seven years have passed and Twiggan has returned to finish what he started.
+Take back the forest and rescue Estella's spirit!

-## Controls
+## Help
+Plant seedlings, water your shrubs, and sabotage Twiggan with your axe.

 - Move - WASD
-- Switch tool (seed bag/water bucket/axe) - Right click
+- Switch tool (seed bag / water bucket / axe) - Right click
-- Use tool - Left click
+- Use tool / attack - Left click

 ## Work in Progress
 As the game is actively being worked on, the play cycle is not complete and improvements are consistently being made.